 5) Investigate Leaks & Address Them Promptly

 Don’t ignore signs of moisture damage like unpleasant odors, warped flooring, standing puddles, and peeling walls.
 When you postpone making the necessary repairs, you risk severe damage to your home’s interior and structure.
 Check your roof, faucets, and home appliances to ensure everything is in working order.
+It also worth having a drain test just to check your drains are working as they should be.

 Most homeowner’s insurance policies should cover sudden and accidental water damage, so make sure you get the coverage you’re entitled to.